 Henry Wadsworth Longfellow in The Golden Legend

 The poetry and prose of Longfellow served as the stimulus for at least five of Elgar’s compositions.
 The first is Spanish Serenade Op.
 23, a work for chorus and orchestra written in 1892 based on Act I of Longfellow’s play The Spanish Student.
 The second is The Black Knight Op.
-25, an oratorio composed in 1893 and inspired by Longfellow’s translation of Uhland’s “Der schwarze Ritter” from his novel Hyperion.
+25, an oratorio composed in 1893 and inspired by Longfellow’s translation of Uhland’s “Der schwarze Ritter” from his novel Hyperion: A Romance:.
 The third is Rondel Op.
 16 No. 3, a song for voice and piano set in 1894.
 The fourth is The Saga of King Olaf, a cantata composed in 1896 that was inspired by Longfellow’s epic poem by the same title.
-The fifth is The Apostles, a sacred oratorio premiered in 1903 that was based in part on Longfellow’s The Divine Tragedy (1871).
+The fifth is The Apostles, a sacred oratorio that premiered in 1903 and is based partly on Longfellow’s The Divine Tragedy (1871).
 Longfellow’s epic Christian poem is part of a trilogy with The Golden Legend (1851) and The New England Tragedies (1868).

 There is a famous compilation of medieval hagiographies about the saints compiled and written by Jacobus da Varagine called The Golden Legend.
 It is known by the Latin titles Legenda Aurea and Legenda Sanctorum.
 The name of Longfellow’s epic poem was drawn from this medieval work.
-There is a unique association between the words “dark”, “enigma” and “Christ” in Longfellow’s The Golden Legend.
+There is a unique association between the words dark, enigma and Christ in Longfellow’s The Golden Legend.
 The heroine Elsie says to Prince Henry in Chapter IV, “Faith alone can interpret life, and the heart that aches and bleeds with the stigma / Of pain, alone bears the likeness of Christ, and can comprehend its dark enigma.”
-Elgar wrote in the original 1899 program note, “The Enigma I will not explain — it’s ‘dark saying’ must be left unguessed…” With those carefully chosen words, Elgar deftly alludes to one of Longfellow’s most influential Christian works.
+Elgar wrote in the original 1899 program note, “The Enigma I will not explain — it’s ‘dark saying’ must be left unguessed . . .”
+With those carefully chosen words, Elgar deftly alludes to one of Longfellow’s most influential poetic works.

 Longfellow’s poetry was also the impetus for Arthur Sullivan’s sacred cantata The Golden Legend.
 Elgar was intimately familiar with this work as he served as a sectional violinist in performances of it during May 1887, September 1887, and November 1892.
 He also attended another performance in September 1898, a month before he began composing the Enigma Variations.
 Elgar’s daughter Carice wrote, “My father always spoke with great feeling and respect for Sullivan and admired The Golden Legend.”
 There is a coded allusion to The Golden Legend in the first bridge passage (bars 18-19) that connects the Enigma Theme to Variation I.